 The register for military aircraft is maintained by the Ministry of Defence and is mainly based on the regulation adopted in Order No. 3/MON of the Ministry of Defence dated 11 February 2004 on the keeping of a register of military aircraft.
 The order contains provisions that suggest that an aircraft cannot be included in both registers at the same time.
-For example, to include an aircraft in the military register, the application should be accompanied by a certificate of removal from a foreign aircraft register where the previous user was not from the Armed Forces.
+For example, to include an aircraft in the military register, the application should be accompanied by a certificate of removal from a foreign aircraft register if the aircraft was previously registered.
 Until a military aircraft is removed from the military register, it cannot be entered into another aircraft register.